oscarise/jump.android/Docs/Engage_Custom_Provider_Guide.md

 For each custom provider you wish to configure gather the following configuration details

 * Provider ID -- a short string which will be used to refer to the custom provider.
 E.g. the provider ID for Yahoo! is "yahoo".
-This is used only in the context of the iOS app, and can be any arbitrary value you choose.
+This is used only in the context of the Android app, and can be any arbitrary value you choose.
 * Friendly name -- a string representing the user-facing name of the provider.
 E.g. the friendly name for Yahoo! is "Yahoo!".